quii/learn-go-with-tests/command-line.md

 }
 ```

 No matter what you type, you never see `2` logged.
 The reason is the `ReadAll`, we cant read "all" of `os.Stdin`, as you can just keep typing stuff in!
-The `os.Stdin` is attached to our process and is a stream that wont finish.
+The `os.Stdin` is attached to our process and is a stream that wont finish until the process finishes.

 We want to test that if we read _more_ than beyond the first newline that we fail.
+This would mean a user could type `Bob wins` followed by a newline and it will be recorded, thus fixing the application.

 ```go
 type failOnEndReader struct {